felipetovarhenao/bell-tutorials/public/markdown/10_operators.md

 ---

-With a solid grasp of operators, you’re now ready to explore addresses, which allow you to access specific elements in complex lists and nested structures.
+With a general grasp of operators, you’re now ready to explore addresses, which allow you to access specific elements in complex lists and nested structures.